omk88/ouroborosAI/README.md

 ## Features

+- Account authentication with the users Gmail account.
+Managed by Firebase.

 - Image generation using AI APIs (Image, Dall-E, Stable Diffusion)

 - AI image editting features:

-  1. Expanding the canvas of an image and generating new AI content based on input from that particular image and a user given prompt.
+  1. The ability to expand the canvas of an image and generating new AI content based on input from that particular image and a user given prompt.

-  2. Erasing sections of an image by drawing and generating new AI content based on input from the image and a user given prompt.
+  2. The ability to erase sections of an image by drawing and generating new AI content based on input from the image and a user given prompt.

+  3. The ability to upscale images using AI to make them higher resolution.

+  4. Undo/redo and download buttons.

+- Chatbot features:

+  1. Allows users to switch between different models (GPT-4, GPT-3.5).

+  2. Provides answers based on the users prompts.

+  3. Generates code in a suitable structure in various different programming languages if requested.

+  4. Users can input images from their gallery or take new ones using the camera icon which can then be interpreted by the chatbot.

+- Users can purchase monthly or yearly subscriptions that are managed by the Google payments API.

+- Users can purchase different quantities of credits.

 ## Screenshots
 <img src=https://github.com/omk88/ouroborosAI/assets/46501575/9a4ccd6a-7ab5-45a5-a8e5-92f832cedc28 width="319" height="630.02">